Skip to main content

 AttributeDescriptionMandatory

-collateWhen enabled, this option combines multiple values found from the XPath search into a single value, instead of presenting them as individual entries in an XACML bag.
+collateWhen enabled, this option combines multiple values found from the XPath search into a single value, instead of presenting them as individual entries in a bag.

 The default value is false.